REMOVAL OF PIGMENT

-Sun spots, Aged Spots, are medically known as Lentigines, are found on 90% of people over the age of 60, and are caused by exposure to UV rays.
+Sun spots and Aged Spots are medically known as Lentigines caused by exposure to UV rays and are found on 90% of people over the age of 60.

-Melasma.
-Is caused by pregnancy thyroid dysfunction, as a side effect to taking birth control pills, hormone therapy.
+Melasma is caused by pregnancy thyroid dysfunction, as a side effect to taking birth control pills and hormone therapy.
 While often more difficult to treat, we have many options to consider.

-Post-inflammatory hyperpigmentation (PIH).
-Following some trauma to the skin, from burns, acne, psoriasis, or even some skin treatments, excessive pigment can from tin the skin, this is generally readily treatable.
+Post-inflammatory hyperpigmentation (PIH) following trauma to the skin from burns, acne, psoriasis, or even some skin treatments can cause excessive pigment and tint the skin, this is generally readily treatable.

 Melanoma.
 A highly dangerous skin cancer formed from melanoncytes in our skin.
 Any newly developed pigmented area on your body should always be checked by our doctors, in order to seek early treatment which is so vital for the best outcome.

 Seborrhoeric Keratosis These are brown warty like raised unsightly lesions that occur commonly in older people.
 It’s important to distinguish these from melanomas.
 They are readily removed with lasers, but cryotherapy and surgery are sometimes used.

 Seborrhoeic keratosis are brown, Birthmarks and Acquired Pigmented Lesions.
 Pigmented lesions can be present from birth, or appear in childhood or later adult life.
 Our expert medical team, can help diagnose these less common conditions.
 Café au lait spots, Congenital Melanocytic Naevi, Hori’s Macules, or Naevi of Ota.

 - Laser treatments

 - Skin Care products or Lightening Agents

 - Prescription medicines